 Things to Do - Walk Around Antigua

 We found taking a wandering stroll early in the morning was the most enjoyable.
 There is a lot less traffic and the vendors aren’t out yet.
 By 10:00 AM, traffic picks up and it stays busy late into the night.
 Wear sneakers or flat sandals when walking here - many of the streets are cobbled and uneven.
 Do not get on a tuk-tuk with a headache (:

 While walking around in the afternoon and at night, we also stopped for local street food since it is everywhere.
 Super delicious, assembled right before you, affordable.
 We found before our trip that there was a lot of skepticism in many articles that warned against consuming street food to avoid gastrointestinal infections from unfiltered tap water since most of Guatemala does not have access to properly sanitized water.
 We decided to chance it on cooked foods and we both felt completely fine.

 Things to Do / Eat - Caoba Farms

 Caoba Farms is an all-organic farm that also hosts a farm-to-table restaurant.
-My husband and I stopped by an hour after their doors opened on a Saturday and there were only a few customers.
-By the time we were done with breakfast, it was 3/4 of the way full.
-The walk is quiet and pretty with views of two different volcanos - and if you stay at Panza Verde, it’s only an easy 7-minute walk down the same road.
-It’s visually very beautiful and the food is even better.
+The walk to the farm is quiet and pretty with views of two different volcanos - and if you stay at Panza Verde, it’s only an easy 7-minute walk down the same road.

 I recommend the avocado toast with sprouts and their Mayan hot chocolate.